 Psychiatrists in 14224

 Accepting new patients today!
 Please use the intake email for the fastest response!
-I am an adult psychiatrist, and offer both medication management and psychotherapy.
+I am a board certified psychiatrist, and offer both medication management and psychotherapy.

 Accepting new patients today!
 Please use the intake email for the fastest response!
-I am an adult psychiatrist, and offer both medication management and psychotherapy.
+I am a board certified psychiatrist, and offer both medication management and psychotherapy.

 I have been a Registered Nurse since 1987 and a psychiatric nurse practitioner since 2013.
 I began my psychiatric career as an inpatient provider at ECMC and transitioned to private practice in 2020.
 I diagnose and treat patients with all psychiatric and mental health concerns.
 I offer in-person and telelhealth appointments